bigandy/11ty-site/src/site/cv.md

 		<a href="https://github.com/bigandy" rel="noopener" target="_blank">github.com/bigandy</a> – my GitHub account
 	</li>
 	<li>
-		<a href="https://andrewhudson.blog">andrewhudson.blog</a> – Eleventy site using data exported from my old WordPress site.
+		<a href="https://andrewhudson.dev">andrewhudson.dev</a> – This site - powered currently by Eleventy using data exported from my old WordPress site.
 PostCSS for the CSS.
 	</li>
 </ul>